nicksnlp/arthunt/README.md

 11. Improve Boolean search: add lemmatised search into "d*g and cats", "paints and cats".

-12. highlight words found in the text
+12. Highlight words found in the text

 ### Running the project: